Bornean orangutan: Taxonomy

-Physical description
+Description

 The Bornean orangutan is the third-largest ape after the western gorilla, and the largest truly arboreal (or tree-dwelling) extant ape.
 Body weights broadly overlap with the considerably taller Homo sapiens, but the latter is considerably more variable in size.
 By comparison, the Sumatran orangutan is similar in size but, on average, is marginally lighter in weight.
 A survey of wild orangutans found that males weigh on average 75 kg, ranging from 50 to 100 kg, and 1.2–1.7 m long; females average 38.5 kg, ranging from 30 to 50 kg, and 1–1.2 m long.
 While in captivity, orangutans can grow considerably overweight, up to more than 165 kg.
 The heaviest known male orangutan in captivity was an obese male named "Andy", who weighed 204 kg in 1959 when he was 13 years old.

 The Bornean orangutan has a distinctive body shape with very long arms that may reach up to 1.5 metres in length.
 It has grey skin, a coarse, shaggy, reddish coat and prehensile, grasping hands and feet.
 Its coat does not cover its face unlike most mammals, although Bornean orangutans do have some hair on their faces including a beard and mustache.
 It also has large, fatty cheek pads known as flanges as well as a pendulous throat sac.

 Bornean orangutans are highly sexually dimorphic and have several features that differ between males and females.
 Males have much larger cheek pads, or flanges, that are composed of muscle and large amounts of fat.
 In females, the flanges are mostly composed of muscle.
 Males have relatively larger canines and premolars.
 Males have a more pronounced beard and mustache.
 The throat sac in males is also considerably larger.
 There are two body types for sexually mature males: smaller or larger.
 Larger males are more dominant but smaller males still breed successfully.
 There is little sexual dimorphism at birth.